islandproblem/islandproblem/essay.md

 ![Illustration of the Island Problem](/images/we-live-here.svg)

-We live on a small **"island"** of physical systems that are compatible with humans.
+In the vast space of physics, we live on a small **"island"** of physical systems that are compatible with humans.

-This narrow **anthropic** range accommodates our human needs.
+This narrow **anthropic** space accommodates our human needs.

 ![Our Island](/images/human-island.svg)

-It supports biological life, and allows for food, water, and oxygen.
+It supports **biological life**, and allows for food, water, and oxygen.

-It contains all of our social systems, computer systems, companies, countries, governments, laws, football, and sandwiches.
+It contains all of our **human systems**, like computers, companies, countries, governments, and sandwiches.
+Yes, a sandwich is a system.

-It's a bit simpler.
+It's **simpler** for us.
 It has limited cognitive complexity, so that we can navigate our environment without getting stuck.

-It's a bit safer.
+It's also **safer** for us.
 It has minimal physical dangers, so that we are not killed by toxic molecules, radiation, extreme temperatures, or fast-moving pieces of metal.
 All of the rectangles have rounded corners.

 ![Ocean of Physics](/images/ocean-of-physics.svg)

-However, outside of this human-compatible range of physical systems, there is a vast **"ocean"** of possible physical systems that are *far more optimal* because they avoid the extra steps that accommodate humans.
+However, outside of this human-compatible range of systems, there is a vast **"ocean"** of possible physical systems that are *far more optimal* because they avoid the extra steps that accommodate humans.

-Think of these physical systems as options.

-The more options an AGI can use, the stronger it can get.
+These systems are far more optimal because this "ocean" has far more **options**.
+The more *options* that you can choose from, the more *optimal* the systems are that you can build.

-For an AGI, these options are like **buttons** that it can press.
-It doesn't need consciousness.
-It just needs to be really good at pressing buttons.
-"Really good" means that when it presses these buttons, they can actually changes things in the real world.
+For an AGI, these options are like **buttons**.
+It can press these buttons to do things in the real world.

+It doesn't need "consciousness" to do things.
+It just needs to be *really good* at pressing buttons.

+Some of these buttons are called **APIs**, because they use software and the internet.
+But other buttons are *human-shaped*, because the AGI can just ask people to do things.

+As an AGI gets better at pressing more buttons, it gets better at doing more things in the real world.
+The more buttons it can press, the more pieces of the world that it can control.

+In other words, the more options that an AGI is good at using, the *stronger* it gets.

 ![Money is easy now!](/images/money-is-easy-now.svg)

-If an AGI is restricted to this small human-compatible "island" of options, then that AGI will be *easily dominated* by other AGIs that are free to explore the "ocean" and use any possible option.
+If an AGI is restricted to the small human-compatible "island" of options, then that AGI will be *easily dominated* by other AGIs that are free to explore the "ocean" and use any possible option.

 If an AGI *leaves* the "island" of limited options, then it can become stronger than other AGIs that stay on the "island" of limited options.